thanasibakis/data2sound/README.md

 ## Example usage

-See the [Data to Sound project page](https://thanasibakis.github.io/CS190/data2sound) or its [source code](https://github.com/thanasibakis/CS190/tree/master/final-project).
+This API is currently deployed at [https://data2sound.herokuapp.com](https://data2sound.herokuapp.com).
+Navigating to this page directly (ie. not the /sonify endpoint) will bring you to the Data to Sound project page, a client program that interfaces with this API.
+Its source code can be found [here](https://github.com/thanasibakis/CS190/tree/master/final-project).